Build a Cob Bohío/Cottage in Borikén/Puerto Rico in January/February 2025

 On weekends students are free to explore the area, rest onsite, and even continue building, subject to Instructor approval.
 All weekend meals are provided by students who are welcome to use the kitchen.
 Host and/or other students can carpool into town for weekend food provisions.

-described in the “Project” section.
+The 35-day Course will offer practical learning by building a complete 15m2 curvilinear building from foundation to roof, as described in the “Project” section.
 Those who complete the 35-day Workshop will receive an Advanced Cobber Certificate of Completion for Foundation, Cob Walls (which includes Door, Windows, Shelves, Art, Electrical Housing & Plumbing preparation), Floor, Plaster & Roof.

 DAILY SCHEDULE

 The Advanced Cob Building Workshop begins on a Sunday at 4pm and ends on a Sunday, 5 weeks later, after the morning Closing Circle & Brunch.
-Students can arrive a day or two before to acclimate and settle in (please let us know) but will need to cover their own food
+Students can arrive a day or two before to acclimate and settle in (please let us know) but will need to cover their own food needs unless a work trade is approved by Host (to be decided closer to the date).

 The daily schedule (subject to slight modifications due to climate/time of year) will be: